AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 A configurable product is a parent product of multiple simple products.
 Define a configurable product to require the buyer to make one or more choices to select a specific product variation.
 For example, if the product is a shirt, the buyer must choose the size and color options to select the shirt.

+Although a configurable product uses more SKUs and may initially take a little longer to set up, it can save you time in the end.
+If you plan to grow your business, the configurable product type is a good choice for products with multiple options.

 Before creating a configurable product, verify that all the simple products to include in the configurable product are available in Adobe Commerce.
 Create any that do not exist.

 In this tutorial, learn how to create a configurable product using the REST API and the Adobe Commerce Admin.

 Use the REST API to create a configurable product:

-1. Get the attributes for an attribute set to use the ID numbers for subsequent API calls.
+1. Get the attributes for an [attribute set](https://experienceleague.adobe.com/docs/commerce-admin/catalog/product-attributes/create/attribute-sets.html) to use the ID numbers for subsequent API calls.
 1. Create simple products for use in the configurable product.
 1. Create an empty configurable product and associate the simple products.
 1. Set the product attributes for the configurable product.